 Employees need to be motivated if you want them to perform well at work.
 This is why most companies will offer employee benefits to entice staff to apply for work, but also to stay at the company.
 Usually, it’s things like employee discounts at the place of work, and sometimes outside of it.

 However, staff want (and deserve) more in order to feel as though their job is worth it.
-Hooray Health & Protection have teamed up with Essentialise Workplace Wellbeing to discuss to list the most requested benefits our two businesses have heard in 2020 and a bit more information why they wanted them.
+Hooray Health & Protection have teamed up with Essentialise Workplace Wellbeing to discuss to list the most requested benefits our two businesses have heard and a bit more information why they wanted them.

 Flexible Work Hours